 The 1970's witnessed the development of the microprocessor and the proliferation of small, low‑cost, low‑power semiconductor devices.
 Circuits utilizing these devices were much more sensitive to weak electromagnetic fields than the older vacuum tube circuits.
 As a result, more attention was directed toward solving an increasing number of electromagnetic susceptibility problems that occurred with these circuits.

-In addition to traditional radiated electromagnetic susceptibility (RES) problems due to intentional and unintentional radio frequency transmitters, three additional classes of electromagnetic susceptibility problems gained prominence in the '70s.
-Perhaps the most familiar of these, outside the military, is electrostatic discharge (ESD).
+In addition to traditional radiated electromagnetic susceptibility (RES) problems due to intentional and unintentional radio frequency transmitters, three classes of electromagnetic susceptibility problems gained prominence in the '70s.
+Perhaps the most familiar of these is electrostatic discharge (ESD).
 An electrostatic discharge occurs whenever two objects with a significantly different electric potential come together.
 The "shock" that is felt when a person reaches for a door knob after walking across a carpet on a dry day is a common example.
 Even discharges too weak to be felt however, are capable of destroying semiconductor devices.

 Another electromagnetic susceptibility problem that gained notoriety during the '70s was referred to as EMP or ElectroMagnetic Pulse.
 The military realized that a high‑altitude detonation of a nuclear warhead would generate an extremely intense pulse of electromagnetic energy over a very wide area.
 This pulse could easily damage or disable critical electronic systems.
 To address this concern, a significant effort was initiated to develop shielding and surge protection techniques that would protect critical systems in this very severe environment.

 The emphasis on electromagnetic susceptibility during the 1970's is exemplified by the number of task groups, test procedures, and product standards dealing with susceptibility that emerged during this decade.
-One organization established in the late 70's known as the EOS/ESD Association (EOS stands for Electrical Over Stress) deals exclusively with the susceptibility problems mentioned above.
+One organization established in the late 70's known as the EOS/ESD Association (EOS is an acronym for electrical overstress) deals exclusively with the susceptibility problems mentioned above.

 Another change that occurred during the 60's and 70's was the gradual displacement of the term RFI by the more general term EMI or Electromagnetic Interference.
 Since not all interference problems occurred at radio frequencies, this was considered to be a more descriptive nomenclature.
 EMI is often categorized as radiated EMI or conducted EMI depending on the coupling path.